ranjithxr21/DishcoveryAR/README.md

 ### Data Storage

-All application data (users, menu items, etc.) is stored in a file named `data.db.json` in the project's root directory.
+All application data (users, menu items, etc.) is stored in a file named `data.db` in the project's root directory.
 Uploaded assets like images and 3D models are stored in the `/uploads` folder.

 ---